 Project Name Description OEWD - Fillmore Substation Constructed in 1902 to provide power to one of San Francisco's streetcar systems of the day, the building at 1190 Filmore Street, referred to as the "Fillmore Substation", is a locally listed historic landmark building.
 Not used as a power station since 1978, the unreinforced masonry building is now in need of a full seismic retrofit.
-LIB - Strategic Plan and Facilities Master Plan The Library is continuing development and implementation of the Library Strategic Plan to include considerations such as equity, climate change, technology access, meeting the needs of specific communities, and supporting the Library's traditional role in bringing opportunity, learning, and knowledge to the library patrons of San Francisco.
-The Library is in the planning phase of a comprehensive Facilities Master Plan, which will align a capital maintenance and improvement roadmap that entails anticipated future needs to align to the Strategic Plan, which will provide a framework and road map to evaluate projects that best support the conclusions and recommendations of the Strategic Plan and will aid the Library in addressing and meeting evolving community needs, the City's growing population, and resiliency planning.
-The Main Library opened in 1996 and is nearly 29 years old.
+LIB - Strategic Plan and Facilities Master Plan The Library has embarked on developing a Strategic Plan to inform considerations such as equity, climate change, technology access, meeting needs of specific communities, and supporting the Library's traditional role in bringing opportunity, learning and knowledge to the citizens of San Francisco.
+A Facilities Master Plan will consider projects that best support the conclusions and recommendations of the Strategic Plan and will aid the Library in addressing evolving community needs, the City's growing population, and resiliency planning.
+LIB - Main Library Improvements The Main Library is 28 years old.
 While the building is in excellent condition, the building is beginning to experience challenges in the repair and upkeep of the building infrastructure, which impacts how the Main Library provides services to our visitors and patrons.
 The Strategic Plan and Facilities Master Plan processes will identify opportunities for remodeling the building to align with the future library visions and make it even more effective and enjoyable for all users.
 Because of the size and nature of the Main Library and the reality that building mechanical systems will be approaching its third decade of service before a major remodel occurs, such a project will likely involve a substantial capital investment, which is still to be determined.
-LIB - Main Library Improvements LIB - Climate Resilience Improvements The Library's Strategic Plan and Facilities Master Plan will address climate change issues in accordance with the City's strategic plans and desired goals for weather relief centers.
+LIB - Climate Resilience Improvements The Library's Strategic Plan and Facilities Master Plan will address climate change issues in accordance with the City's strategic plans and desired goals for weather relief centers.
 Working together with City partners such as the Department of Emergency Management and Department of Public Health, it is likely that some library locations will be identified for the installation of enhanced cooling and/or air filtering systems to provide shelter for community members during smoke or heat days.
 SCI - Replacement of Natural Gas Infrastructure In order to comply with the City's net-zero greenhouse gas emissions target, the California Academy of Sciences is exploring replacing all-natural gas infrastructure and appliances with electric infrastructure and appliances.
 SCI - Expansion of Cooling Systems The chiller/cooling tower plant at the California Academy of Sciences is insufficient to reliably meet the demands of the living collection and building occupants, especially during heat waves which are anticipated to increase in frequency, severity, and duration due to climate change.
 This project would increase the capacity and resilience of the chiller/cooling tower plant to protect the living collection, reduce the need for load shedding, and support business continuity.
 It may include adding a chiller and/or dedicated chill water loop and adding to the square footage of the Central Utility Plant.